- Assistance that will be offered in all circumstances

 Harlow Council policy for assisting residents with disabilities in private sector housing under the Regulatory Reform (Housing Assistance) (England and Wales) Order 2002.

-Ensuring that the homes of people with disabilities are as well-adapted as is practicable to their housing needs is important to wellbeing, reducing inequality and increasing independence.
+Ensuring that the homes of disabled people are as well-adapted as is practicable to their housing needs is important to enable them to stay well, safe and independent for longer.

-As a landlord, Harlow Council can make arrangements to adapt its own housing.
+As a landlord, Harlow Council can plan to adapt its own housing.
 As a local housing authority, Harlow Council can work with other social and private sector landlords and owner occupiers to adapt existing housing.

-Adapting an existing home is the way forward usually preferred by residents with disabilities and is a far better use of resources than alternatives such as institutional care or extended home-care packages.
+Adapting an existing home is the way forward usually preferred by disabled people and is a far better use of resources than alternatives such as a prolonged stay in a formal care setting or extended home-care packages.

-Harlow Council meets most needs for home adaptation outside its own stock by providing Disabled Facilities Grants, set out in the legislation.
-However, it does have discretion to provide help beyond the definitions given in the grant legislation, provided that it does so in accord with its own published policy.
+Harlow Council meets most needs for reasonable requests for home adaptations outside its own stock by providing Disabled Facilities Grants, set out in the legislation.
+However, it does have discretion to provide help beyond the definitions given in the grant legislation, provided that it does so in accordance with its own published policy.

 The purpose of this policy is to allow Harlow Council, subject to the availability of resources from the Better Care Fund, to extend the scope of the help that it can give.